WorKir/SDoSAD/README.md

 # Slow DDoS Attack Detector
+Detection a slow DDoS attacks in DataFlow traffic dumps

 ## Description
 This document was created to describe the use of the "Slow DDoS Attack Detector" program (hereinafter - the Program).
 The program makes it possible to determine from which IP addresses a slow denial of service attack occurred by analyzing TCP flows.